SadYuyuko/Search-Engine-Result-Hider/README.en.md

 ### 1.3 About WebDAV:
 1. Auto-sync runs once per hour, performing deduplication and merging.
 Manual upload/download performs an overwrite sync.
-2. WebDAV sync requires cross-origin request permissions; only HTTPS addresses and full folder path are supported, e.g., for Nutstore: `https://dav.jianguoyun.com/dav/your_folder/`
+2. Only HTTPS addresses and full folder path are supported, e.g., for Nutstore: `https://dav.jianguoyun.com/dav/your_folder/`
 3. Sync configuration takes effect after refreshing the page.

 ### 1.4 About Subscription: